resourge/schema/docs/NUMBER.md

 ### between

-Checks if value is between minValue and maxValue.
+Checks if number is between minValue and maxValue.

 ```Typescript
 number().between(1, 10)